-In the Minnesota Gazatteer and Business Directory for 1872 Charles Basler was advertised as a hotel and saloon proprietor, and in 1873 as a saloon proprietor.
-In August and September of 1872 Charles Basler lay severely ill for several weeks, dying of dropsy on Sept.
-30, 1872 at age 43 years, 1 month.
+In the Minnesota Gazatteer and Business Directory for 1872 Charles Basler was advertised as a hotel and saloon proprietor, and posthumously in 1873 as a saloon proprietor.
+In August and September of 1872 Charles Basler lay severely ill for several weeks, dying of dropsy (swelling due to heart failure) on Sept.
+30, 1872 at age 43 years.
 The Weekly Valley Herald newspaper upon his death wrote that the hotel was well known to old settlers of Carver, Sibley, and McLeod Counties, and that "his house became proverbial for its hospitality to the poor and friendless, and particularly to those in trouble, who always received his sympathy and assistance.
 He was a true representative of the pioneer settler."
 Basler was cited to be too generous and charitable to ever become wealthy, yet at his death was said to be well off.
+Charles Basler is buried in Carver's Mount Hope Cemetery.

 Ownership of the Basler House passed through Charles' will to his wife, Barbara, who on Jan.
 20, 1874 married Andrew M. (A. M.) Swanson of Carver.
 Barbara and her second husband continued to run the hotel until 1876.
 In the 1870 U. S. Census for Carver Andrew M. Swanson (born about 1830 and sometimes spelled Swenson) was listed as a hotel keeper in his own right.
 A. M. Swanson was also a carpenter, who earlier had owned a carding mill next door to the east of 116 Third Street West in Carver.
 Swanson constructed the Carver Tenement building at 121 Third Street East in Carver, working with Charles Johnson who owned the house at 116 Third Street West, next to his carding mill.
 In Mar.
 1874 a veterinarian, Dr. Jones, was lodging at the Basler House, treating Carver area horses, while making visits one day a week to Chaska to treat horses there.
 In June 1874 Swanson was making needed improvements to the interior of the hotel.
-In 1876 Barbara and Andrew sold the hotel to Peter Redin.
-In 1879 Andrew was serving on the Carver Village Council.
+In 1871-1872, 1875-1876, 1879-1880, and 1885-1886 Andrew Swanson served on the